Military decorations of the Cold War

 Between 1947 and 1991, during the years of the Cold War, a large number of military awards and decorations were created by various nations to recognize the undeclared hostilities of the era.
-Military medals of the Vietnam War and the Korean War are the best known due to the extreme level of the conflicts.
+Military medals of the Vietnam War and the Korean War are among the best known decorations of the Cold-War era due to the large scale and duration of the conflicts.

 The following is a list of military decorations of the Cold War based on the various time periods and specific nations involved.